EPA’s Refrigerant Management Program: Questions and Answers for Section 608 Certified Technicians

 Apprentices can work on appliances prior to certification if they are closely and continuously supervised by a technician that has the appropriate section 608 certification(s) for the type of appliance that is being serviced.
 To qualify as an apprentice, you must be currently registered as an apprentice in maintenance, service, repair, or disposal of appliances with the U.S. Department of Labor's Office of Apprenticeship (or a State Apprenticeship Council recognized by the Office of Apprenticeship).
 A person may only be an apprentice for two years from the date of first registering with that office.

 Does EPA require an "R-410A Certification”?

-Starting January 1, 2018 EPA now requires a section 608 certification regardless of refrigerant type based on the type of appliance (Type I, Type II, Type III, or Universal).
+EPA requires a section 608 certification regardless of refrigerant type based on the type of appliance (Type I, Type II, Type III, or Universal).
 However, EPA does not have a certification that is exclusively focused on R-410A.
 Because R-410A differs from R-22 in several respects, including operating pressure, some trade schools offered classes and certifications for R-410A specifically.
 These are not equivalent to a section 608 certification.